Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Geforce GTX 780 should be just a bit faster than the Radeon RX 580 in general. (explain)
+Memory BandwidthTheoretically speaking, the Geforce GTX 780 should perform a small bit faster than the Radeon RX 580 in general. (explain)

-Texel RateThe Radeon RX 580 should be a small bit (about 9%) better at texture filtering than the Geforce GTX 780. (explain)
+Texel RateThe Radeon RX 580 will be a small bit (approximately 9%) faster with regards to AF than the Geforce GTX 780. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison